theheraldproject/theheraldproject.github.io/efficacy/paper.md

 Whilst useful, those simplistic metrics miss out a variety of low level Operating System, Hardware, and especially protocol behaviours that can lead to a misrepresentation or misunderstanding of efficacy in epidemiological terms.

+In short the simple measure tracks 'detection of phones' and not 'detection of risk exposure'.
+The fair efficacy formula presented in our paper (under peer review) does this.

 Epidemiologists need to calculate exposure risk based on time and distance of any contact event.
 The closer people are together, the higher risk.
 The length of the 'exposure window'